NOTE: Please read Ravine Parts 1-5 before reading Part Six.

 He then walked over towards Hunter and placed his hand on his shoulder.

-“So let me get this straight Melissa,” Sergeant Petrey said, as he pushed his chair away from his desk. “this guy O’Connell steals a painting which, from your description, never left the art gallery?
+“So let me get this straight Melanie,” Sergeant Petrey said, as he pushed his chair away from his desk. “this guy O’Connell steals a painting which, from your description, never left the art gallery?
 Sounds like a bad movie plot to me.”

 Detective Giles had no control over the twitching that was now dancing across her left eyebrow.
 It was something she developed as a child whenever frustration would set in.
 What made it worse, was that others who knew her intimately, noticed it right away.
 There was no hiding it.
 Just like the time she was accused of stealing the last piece of birthday cake on her mother’s fortieth birthday.
 She knew it was the dog who snuck his nose under the saran wrap and stole the last piece.
 But her father never believed her because of that damn twitch.
 As if being caught in a lie, he tanned her behind with the back of his hand instead of trusting her innocence.

 This was different though.
 It wasn’t that Sergeant Petrey was scolding her, he was simply pointing out the massive hole in her case against Hunter O’Connell.
 This left her no choice but to go over the facts and consider the possibility that there was no case against him.

 “Yeah.” she said, nodding her head in agreement.
 “We looked up the records from the gallery after researching the painting.
 And sure enough, the painting was at the gallery hanging in the same place it had been for the better part of twenty years.”